CWTHF: Subhalo Identification with Continuous Wavelet Transform: Identification of a Single Halo

 \section{Identification of a Single Halo}

 In Section~\ref{sec:full}, we examine the decomposition of a DM halo using CWTHF in the full TNG snapshot.
 Compared to SUBFIND, the separation of satellite subhalos from the central subhalo in CWTHF is far from complete.
-This is evident not only in the significantly smaller number of subhalos identified, roughly two orders of magnitude fewer, but also in the scatter plot, where some small subhalos remain coupled to the central subhalo.
+This is evident not only in the significantly smaller number of subhalos identified, roughly 2 orders of magnitude fewer, but also in the scatter plot, where some small subhalos remain coupled to the central subhalo.

 The substantial discrepancy observed between different subhalo finders cannot be attributed to the halo definition alone, which suggests that the CWT halo is more compact and contains less of the outer diffuse material.
 To overcome the limitation imposed by the initial scale range selection and further explore the potential of our CWT method, we apply a zoom-in identification to the largest halo in TNG100-1.
 This halo, with a scale of approximately 3$\mpch$, contains 66,511,903 particles; its detailed morphology is presented in Figure~\ref{fig:largest_FOF}.
+Additionally, we examined halo 281, a lower-mass, isolated host with a quiet assembly history, to verify the ability of CWTHF to identify subhalos in a simpler case.
+This halo is included only in the statistical analysis for simplicity.

 The zoom-in analysis retains the parameter settings \texttt{dens\_th}=4 and \texttt{n\_ref}=400 but increases \texttt{kw\_high} to 40 and raises \texttt{w\_resolution} to 85 to ensure sufficient sampling density in scale space.
 Using the same spatial grid, the isolated halo occupies only about 7\% of the grid points along one spatial dimension, which corresponds to approximately 0.035\% of the total grid volume.
 By processing only these occupied points, both memory usage and computational demand are reduced proportionally, enabling an extremely fine-grained analysis to be conducted at a higher resolution.